 Hospital procedures and schedules can be disorienting.
 For example, people may be awakened frequently during the night, depriving them of needed sleep.
 They may be unable to get their bearings in an unfamiliar, dimly lit room.
 The many tests and the complicated equipment may be overwhelming.

 Intensive care units (ICUs) can be even more confusing.
 People in ICUs are alone, sometimes with no windows or clocks to help them orient themselves.
 The beeping of electronic monitors, constant bright light, and frequent interruptions to take blood, to change intravenous (IV) tubes, or to give drugs may interfere with sleeping.
 People who are tired are more easily confused and disoriented.
-Sometimes confusion is so severe that people develop a type of delirium called ICU psychosis (see Delirium and Dementia: Causes).
+Sometimes confusion is so severe that people develop a type of delirium called ICU psychosis (see see Causes).

 If people become unusually confused while staying in a hospital, family members should tell staff members.
 Delirium can usually be cured if its cause (a disorder, drug, or stressful situation) is corrected.

 Staff and family members can help keep people oriented by doing the following: